 - The Chair notifies the grant recipient by September 1.
 Once the recipient acknowledges acceptance of the grant, the Chair will notify all other applicants of the results.

 - The PGC will contact the Conference Registrar and Treasurer with contact and necessary information in order to provide a check to the grant recipient(s).
 The check must be mailed to the recipient at least one month prior to the conference registration closing date.

-- Grant recipients must register for the conference.
+- Grant recipients must follow directions provided from ALAO for free registration to the conference.

-- The PGC creates the grant certificate.
+- he PGC creates the grant certificate.
 A member of the PGC will announce the grant recipient and present the certificate at the Annual Conference.

-- If a grant recipient withdraws from presenting before the conference, the PGC reserves the right to bestow the grant on another applicant.
+- If a grant recipient withdraws from attending the conference, the PGC reserves the right to bestow the grant on another applicant.